mydatastory-dev/projects/README.txt

-This repository contains documents for in-process projects.
+This repository contains documents for projects currently being worked on by the myDataStory team.